ErickEnriquez/CSE-340/ReadMe.txt

 //if you want to change what gets redirected to the program go into the JSON file and give it the file you want to use

 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////

+usefyl shortcuts in vscode
+ctrl+k ctrl+0 //to collapse all th functions ctrl+k ctrl+j // to expand all